MJoergen/nexys4ddr/x16/fpga/vera/README.md

 # VERA #

-This directory contains an implementation of (a subset of) the VERA chip for the Commander X16 computer.
+This directory contains an implementation of (a subset of) the VERA chip (version 0.8) for the Commander X16 computer.

 This README contains the notes I've taken during the implementation.
 These